TheThingsArchive/ttn/README.md

 For contributing a feature, please open an issue that explains what you're working on.
 Work in your own fork of the repository and submit a pull request when you're done.

 If you want to contribute, but don't know where to start, you could have a look at issues with the label [*help wanted*](https://github.com/TheThingsNetwork/ttn/labels/help%20wanted) or [*difficulty/easy*](https://github.com/TheThingsNetwork/ttn/labels/difficulty%2Feasy).

-## Roadmap

-We have a [roadmap](ROADMAP.md) for the coming months.
-This document will evolve as we further define our long-term vision.

 ## License